- If you have severe or life-threatening symptoms (shortness of breath, persistent pain in your chest), call 911 or go to the emergency room.

 - If you are a student worker experiencing COVID-19 symptoms, test positive for COVID-19, or have been exposed to COVID-19, you should also inform your supervisor.
 Student workers must be cleared by the Student Health Service before returning to on-site work.

 People infected with COVID-19, even those that don’t have any symptoms of illness, can spread the virus to others.
 If you believe you have been exposed to someone with COVID-19, seek medical advice and follow these safety guidelines.
 Individuals who have been exposed to COVID-19 should quarantine for recommended number of days from their last exposure.
 While testing for COVID-19 after an exposure can help indicate if you have the virus, a negative test does not guarantee that you haven’t been infected, due to the incubation period of the virus.
 It is important to quarantine after an exposure to prevent the spread of infection to others even if your test is negative.
 It is important to consult with a medical professional to understand your test results.

 If you are sick you should also follow these additional guidelines:

 Stay at home or in your assigned isolation space:

 Isolation and quarantine accommodations are provided by the University for students who live on or off campus.
 Visit go.wfu.edu/quarantine for more information about this process.

 Consult medical provider:

 Stay in touch with your medical provider.
-If your symptoms worsen or change, call to speak with a medical provider for advice.
-If you need an appointment call first..
-Be sure to get care if you feel worse or you think it is an emergency.
+If your symptoms worsen or change, contact them for advice.
+If you need an appointment, call first.
+If you are experiencing life-threatening symptoms, call 911.

 Avoid public transportation: